-Remember how when you tried to stop thinking about an elephant you could think of little else?
+Remember when you tried to stop thinking about an elephant and you could think of little else?
 Well if you try to stop hating Christmas, or feeling sad or lonely or angry, your system is unlikely to give up easily on that either.

 It’s OK to feel bored, frustrated, or disappointed.

 It’s OK to think we’d all be better off not bothering.

 Feelings and thoughts are all temporary.
 Let them pass through.
 What matters is what you do.